 On-Premise vs. Cloud ERP Security

 While moving from on-premise to cloud ERP, it is important to understand the shared responsibility model for security.
 Cloud ERP security is not just the responsibility of the providers but also the customers.
-Cloud ERP systems come with good security standards, but organizations still need to implement the additional controls around security and visibility just like they would if they were running those applications on-premises.
-Most on-premise ERP applications are heavily customized so companies might introduce many security risks while extending the application’s functionality, which needs to be properly monitored and controlled.
-These controls include ERP vulnerability assessments, ERP monitoring, interface data security and secure configuration.
+Cloud ERP systems come with good security standards, but organizations still need to implement the additional controls just like they would if they were running those applications on-premises.
+Most on-premise applications are heavily customized so companies might introduce many risks while extending the application’s functionality, which needs to be properly monitored and controlled.
+These controls include vulnerability assessments, monitoring, interface data security, and secure configuration.

 Cloud ERP Security Benefits

-With cloud ERP, the costs of managing security are much lower because the cloud provider handles security responsibilities.
-The cloud provider will have systems in place for detecting and addressing security threats so that any potential threats are immediately handled according to predefined procedures.
-The advantage for customers is that their security responsibilities are reduced with the security costs built into the cloud ERP subscription fees.
-This frees up the customer’s IT staff to focus on the other areas of vulnerability such as application-level security and user access.
+With cloud ERP, the costs of managing security are much lower because the provider handles those responsibilities.
+The cloud provider will have systems in place for detecting and addressing threats so that any potential threats are immediately handled according to predefined procedures.
+The advantage for customers is that their security responsibilities are reduced as the costs are included in the cloud ERP subscription fees.
+This frees up the customer’s IT staff to focus on the other areas of vulnerability at application and user access level.

 The SaaS model is a popular approach for ERP deployment.
 One of the main reasons why companies are choosing cloud ERP systems is to avoid having to keep asking management for permission to implement upgrades.
-Any delays in updating your ERP can leave it vulnerable to hackers and other cloud ERP risks.
-Automatic upgrades are included in the cloud subscription costs, ensuring up-to-date functionality and addressing any cloud erp security concerns.
+Any delays in updating your system can leave it vulnerable to hackers.
+Automatic upgrades are included in the cloud subscription costs, ensuring up-to-date functionality, and addressing any security concerns.

-Cloud ERP has a big advantage is while handling denial-of-service (DoS) attacks.
+Cloud ERP has a big advantage in handling denial-of-service (DoS) attacks.
 A DoS attack occurs when the attackers attempt to prevent legitimate users from accessing the service by flooding the system with superfluous requests in an attempt to overload systems and prevent legitimate requests from being fulfilled.
 Cloud ERP systems run on distributed data centers around the world, providing a better defense against DoS attacks.
 Additionally, cloud providers have dedicated teams to specifically respond to DoS attacks quickly and at scale.
-While limited service downtime may still occur, disruption in business operations is minimal compared to on-premise ERP systems.
+While limited-service downtime may still occur, disruption in business operations is minimal compared to on-premise systems.